|Animal Control Operations Manager|

 Ability to express ideas clearly and concisely, orally and in writing, to groups, other employees, and the public.

-Ability to use a computer to prepare accurate reports of a financial or statistical nature.
+Ability to use a computer to prepare accurate reports of a financial, auditing, or statistical nature.

 Ability to establish and maintain effective working relationships with other employees and the general public.